LorraineMalinda/LorraineMalinda.github.io/_posts/2026-01-08-Introduction-to-Log-Analysis.md

 tags: [Logs,Log Analysis]
 ---

 When the term logs is mentioned, one of the first associations that often comes to mind is a log from a tree.
-However, in a technical context, logs have a very different meaning.This post explores what logs are and examines their critical role in digital forensics investigations.
+However, in a technical context, logs have a very different meaning.
+This post explores what logs are and examines their critical role in digital forensics investigations.